Benjam11n/tp/docs/DeveloperGuide.md

 Team Size: 5

-1. **Make `undo` message for edit commands more specific:** Currently, the message only shows the command and name of the person being edited which is too general.
+1. **Make `undo` / `redo` message for edit commands more specific:** Currently, the message only shows the command and name of the person being edited which is too general.
+We aim to display which specific fields were changed.
+This provides users with immediate clarity about what was modified and helps prevent accidental data loss when performing multiple `undo` / `redo` commands.
-   We plan to enhance the message to show the specific field and value changed to improve clarity for the user.

-2. **Ensure `undo` / `redo` restore order in any state:** Currently, the order is preserved when `undo` and `redo` is used in its base form with no search filters (i.e. from `list` or `find`) applied.
-   This applies to the states after list and find have been executed followed by an `UndoableCommand`.
-We plan to enhance `undo` and `redo` to preserve the order with or without search filters.
+2. **Ensure `undo` / `redo` restore order in any state:** Currently, the order is preserved when `undo` and `redo` is used when the list has no sorters or search filters (i.e. from `list` or `find`) applied.
+However, the order might not be preserved when an `undo` / `redo` command is executed after sorters or search filters have been applied.
+We plan to enhance `undo` and `redo` to preserve the order with or without sorters or search filters.

 3. **Implement `undo` / `redo` for `clear`:** Currently, `undo` / `redo` are only supported by `edit`, `add` and `delete`.
    We plan to extend this functionality to `clear` as it will be useful for this "dangerous" command as it currently cannot be undone.